AparicioJohan/flexFitR/README.md

 - Visualization Tools: Provides a variety of plots to visualize model fits, correlations, predictions, and more.
-- Statistical Rigor: Offers standard errors and p-values for coefficients, supporting robust conclusions and interpretations.
+- Statistical Rigor: Offers standard errors and p-values for coefficients, as well as for predictions, supporting robust conclusions and interpretations.
 - Prediction: Facilitates the prediction of non-observed data points.
 - Flexibility: Allows users to fix certain parameters in the model and specify different initial values per grouping factor.